Marine mammals and sonar: Mid-frequency sonar

-The idea that a relatively low power sonar could cause a mass stranding of such a large number of whales was very unexpected by the scientific community.
+The idea that a relatively low power sonar could cause a mass stranding of such a large number of whales was unexpected by the scientific community.
 Most research had been focused on the possibility of masking signals, interference with mating calls, and similar biological functions.
-Deep diving marine mammals were species of concern, but very little definitive information was known.
+Deep diving marine mammals were species of concern, but little definitive information was known.
 In 1995 a comprehensive book on the relation between marine mammals and noise had been published, and it did not even mention strandings.

 In 2013, research showed beaked whales were highly sensitive to mid-frequency active sonar.
-Blue whales have also been shown to flee from the source of mid-frequency sonar, while naval use of mid- and high- frequency side-scan sonar was deemed 'the most probable cause' of a mass stranding of around 50 short-beaked common dolphin (Delphinus delphis) on 9 June 2008 in Falmouth Bay, Cornwall, UK.
+Blue whales have also been shown to flee from the source of mid-frequency sonar, while naval use of mid- and high- frequency side-scan sonar was deemed "the most probable cause" of a mass stranding of around 50 short-beaked common dolphin (Delphinus delphis) on 9 June 2008 in Falmouth Bay, Cornwall, UK.

 A review of evidence on the mass strandings of beaked whale linked to naval exercises where sonar was used was published in 2019.
 It concluded that the effects of mid-frequency active sonar are strongest on Cuvier's beaked whales but vary among individuals or populations, which may depend on whether the individuals had prior exposure to sonar, and that symptoms of decompression sickness have been found in stranded whales that may be due to their response to sonar.
 It noted that no more mass strandings had occurred in the Canary Islands once naval exercises where sonar was used were banned there, and recommended that the ban be extended to other areas where mass strandings continue to occur.